Windows Containers in Docker Enterprise Edition 2.0 – Top 7 Questions from the Docker Virtual Event

 A: Yes!
 Windows and Linux containers in the same cluster can share a common overlay network.

 Q: Do you support Windows Server 1709 or Windows Server 1803?

 A: Support for Windows Server 1709 and Windows Server 1803 will be coming in a patch release in Q2 2018.

 Q: How does licensing work for Docker EE 2.0 and Windows Server?

 A: Docker EE 2.0 Basic (i.e. EE Engine) is included in Windows Server 2016, however EE Standard and Advanced tiers, which provide the unified management UI and private registry capabilities, require additional licensing.
 Please contact sales for more information around pricing and licensing.

 Q: What solutions are available for my .NET development team building containerized applications?

-A: In addition to Docker for Mac, Docker also delivers Docker for Windows – a free desktop solution for local container development.
+A: In addition to Docker for Mac, Mirantis also delivers Docker for Windows – a free desktop solution for local container development.
 There are two releases of Docker for Windows; the edge release includes a standalone Kubernetes server and client, as well as Docker CLI integration.
 The Kubernetes server runs locally within your Docker instance allowing your .NET developers to begin working with both Swarm and Kubernetes locally.

 - Watch the following video series for an introduction on how to modernize .NET applications: